jquirossoto/node-typescript-express-ecs/README.md

 DockerHubUsername=dockerhub-username
 DockerHubPassword=dockerhub-password
 ```
-4. Verify that the VPC CIDR configuration defined in the Cloudformation template does not conflict with any other VPC in your AWS account.
+4. Verify that the VPC CIDR configuration defined in the CloudFormation template does not conflict with any other VPC in your AWS account.
-5. Make sure the credentials that you will use to deploy the Cloudformation stack have enough permissions to create all of the resources.
+5. Make sure the credentials that you will use to deploy the CloudFormation stack have enough permissions to create all of the resources.
-6. Deploy the Cloudformation stack:
+6. Deploy the CloudFormation stack:
 ```
 npm run cf:deploy
 ```
 7. [Check that the pipeline executes successfully.](https://console.aws.amazon.com/codesuite/codepipeline/pipelines/pets-api-pipeline/view)
-8. Change the AutoScalingMinCapacity and AutoScalingMaxCapacity to for example 1 and 2 respectively.
+8. Change the AutoScalingMinCapacity and AutoScalingMaxCapacity to for example 1 and 2 respectively in the .env file.
-9. Redeploy the Cloudformation stack:
+9. Redeploy the CloudFormation stack:
 ```
-npm run cf:deploy
+npm run cf:stack:deploy
 ```
 10. Start making requests to the API. :confetti_ball: To obtain the API Invoke URL, run the following command.
 The API Invoke URL is in the Outputs section.
 ```
-npm run cf:describe
+npm run cf:stack:describe
 ```
-11. If you don't want the solution deployed anymore, delete the Cloudformation stack:
+11. If you don't want the solution deployed anymore, delete the CloudFormation stack.
+Make sure the ECR repository and the open-api bucket are empty.
 ```
-npm run cf:delete
+npm run cf:stack:delete
 ```